From loop quantum gravity to cosmology: the two-vertex model: Abstract

 \section{Abstract}

-We show that the U$(N)$-symmetry reduction of the loop-quantum-gravity truncation known as the 2-vertex model provides the effective improved dynamics of loop quantum cosmology with an arbitrary perfect barotropic fluid content.
+We study the notion of volume and its dynamics in the loop-quantum-gravity truncation known as the two-vertex model.
+We also show that its U$(N)$-symmetry reduction provides the old effective dynamics of loop quantum cosmology with an arbitrary perfect barotropic fluid content.
+A suitable modification of the Poisson bracket structure of the U($N$)-symmetric model leads to the loop quantum cosmology improved dynamics.